skycoin/hardware-wallet/README.md

 ### Build a bootloader

 ```
-make bootloader # Your firmware is tiny-firmware/bootloader/bootloader.bin
+make bootloader # Your firmware is bootloader-no-memory-protect.bin
 ```

 ### Build a bootloader with memory protection enabled